 Know the Laws: North Carolina

-A domestic violence protection order is a civil order that provides protection from someone who you have/had a "personal relationship" with.
+A domestic violence protective order is a civil order that provides protection from someone with whom you have/had a "personal relationship."

-In NC, there are two types of domestic violence protective orders:
+In North Carolina, there are two types of domestic violence protective orders:

 A DVPO can: